 Best for: Understanding patterns in relationships, emotional reactivity, and deep-rooted fears of abandonment or intimacy.

 This modality explores how your early bonds shape the way you relate to others now.
-If you find yourself pulling away when things get too close – or clinging when you feel someone pulling away – this can help make sense of those patterns and gently support new ways of connecting.
+If you find yourself pulling away when things get too close or clinging when you feel someone distancing this therapy can help, make sense of those patterns and gently support new ways of connecting.
+Learn more about our attachment-based therapy approach.

 The Gottman Method